sunaku/tork/README.markdown

 ### Tork::Config.before_fork_hooks

-Array of lambda functions that are executed inside `tork-master` before a worker process is forked to run a test file.
+Array of lambda functions that are invoked inside `tork-master` before a worker process is forked to run a test file.
 These functions are given:

 1. The sequence number of the worker process that will be forked shortly.